Air Fryer Round Steak

 - Using the smooth side of a meat mallet, pound the steak until thinned to about 1/4-inch in thickness (or just slightly thicker), using the fingertips on your free hand to see where you need to pound next so the steak is even in thickness.

-- Remove the steak from the bag to a large plate and repeat with the second steak .1 teaspoon kosher salt, 1/2 teaspoon black pepper
+- Remove the steak from the bag to a large plate and repeat with tenderizing the second steak in the gallon bag.1 teaspoon kosher salt, 1/2 teaspoon black pepper

 Notes

-- Pounding the steak from 1-inch thickeness to 1/2-inch thickness is best done inside a gallon bag to keep all the mess contained.
+- Pounding the steak inside a gallon bag keeps all the mess contained.
 Some cooks use parchment instead, but I find that when pounding the meat some of the juices can still escape the parchment to make a mess.
 Also, a gallon FREEZER bag is thicker and more sturdy (than just a plastic gallon bag) so use one of these if possible.